Adriankhl/relativitization/docs/design.md

   * If some players join, add human player and prioritize them over ai generated command
   * If some/all players haven't sent back their command list within the time limit, use ai generated command
 * Universe server execute the self-command and neighbor-command, others are stored
-* Universe server move player by their velocity, update time
+* Universe server move player by their velocity, update int4D, also update attached id
 * Universe server convert mutable data to immutable data, save latest data, drop oldest data

 # Command